 All refugees must be enrolled in Employment and Training Services within 30 days of a determination of eligibility for RCA.
 Depending on the situation, the RCA E&T provider may be the Food Stamp Employment & Training (FSET) provider or a Refugee E&T provider who can provide culturally and linguistically appropriate services.
-RCA participants may be co-enrolled in both the FSET and Refugee E&T program services.
-RCA participants may be co-enrolled in unpaid W-2 case management services and in FSET, plus Refugee E&T program services if needed.
+RCA participants may be co-enrolled in both the FSET and Refugee E&T program services and in FSET, plus Refugee E&T program services if needed.
 However, an RCA participant cannot be co-enrolled in both FSET and paid placement W-2 services.
-In order to receive transportation funding from FSET and bilingual assistance resolving health-related problems, both FSET worker and Refugee E&T provider must coordinate appropriate services.
+In order to receive transportation funding from FSET and Refugee E&T provider must coordinate appropriate services.
 For FSET eligible refugees, participation in FSET meets the criteria for participation in Refugee E&T. Participation in E&T under the Refugee or Match Grant program meets participation requirements for FSET.